martinambrus/PitchExtractor/README.md

 Whenever the backend configuration changes the dataset automatically regenerates cached pitch files under backend-specific filenames and stores a small JSON metadata file alongside each cache to keep track of the extractor that produced it.
 Failed extraction attempts fall back to the next enabled backend until a valid contour with sufficient voiced frames is produced.
 If all backends fail the sample is logged and the stored F0 is left empty (zeros after post-processing), so you may want to audit those cases if they occur frequently.

+#### Post-processing for temporal smoothness

+In addition to the temporal models inside the neural network you can now apply optional smoothing to the cached F0 curves.
+Set `dataset_params.f0_params.postprocessing` in [`Configs/config.yml`](Configs/config.yml) to enable either a median filter (`median_filter.size`) or a lightweight Viterbi decoder (`viterbi.enabled`) that penalises large semitone jumps across contiguous voiced regions.
+These steps help reduce octave flips, jitter, and other unnatural transitions while preserving unvoiced regions.
+Both stages run after any backend finishes computing the raw contour, so you can mix and match them independently of the chosen extractor.

 #### Backend configuration summary

 - **PyWorld (harvest/dio/stonemask)** – Controlled by the `algorithm`, optional `fallback` algorithm, and `stonemask` refinement flag.